Understand

 Note that transfers from the B15 to the subway are in some of Brooklyn's roughest neighborhoods, so this route is not recommended at night or for people unfamiliar with the city.

-• AirTrain JFK — A people mover system that runs 24 hours daily, connecting all airline terminals, Lefferts Blvd Station (airport parking), and the Federal Circle Station (Car rental & hotel shuttles) for free and $8.50 to enter and to leave through the Howard Beach and Jamaica stations, with connections to other MTA services.
+- AirTrain JFK — A people mover system that runs 24 hours daily, connecting all airline terminals, Lefferts Blvd Station (airport parking), and the Federal Circle Station (Car rental & hotel shuttles).
+The service is free within JFK, and costs $8.50 if entering or leaving through the Howard Beach and Jamaica stations, with connections to other MTA services.
+Fares can be paid with a contactless credit card, OMNY card, or MetroCard.
 If you're traveling in a group of 2 to 4, you might save money by buying a 10-trip pass for $25 (plus $1 for a new MetroCard); it can be used up to 10 times, by up to 4 people at a time, within 30 days of its first use.
 Multi-trip passes for AirTrain JFK are not valid on other MTA services, like the subway or LIRR, and they cannot be added to an existing MetroCard.

 Get around